top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_2_2_camera_calibration.md

   <img src="extrinsic_setup.jpg" style='width: 30em'/>
 </div>

-Note: Please re-do the picture above with a conforming Duckiebot.
-A conforming Duckiebot has a duckie on top. -AC

 [](#fig:extrinsic_view) shows a view of the calibration checkerboard from the Duckiebot.
 To ensure proper calibration there should be no clutter in the background and two A4 papers should be aligned next to each other.